-- ► String value comparisons are not case-sensitive. - > When specifying a string value, a regular expression can be provided as the expected value.
-In this case, set the is\reg\exp attribute to true. - > Numeric value comparisons simply compare the numeric values. - ▶ When comparing a Boolean value, the values true, 1, and yes are all considered true.
-The values false, 0, and no, are all considered false. - ► If the HTML property that you are checking returns an object, use valid and null as the expected values.
-The property is considered valid if it successfully returns an object, and null if it fails to return an object. - > Set the equal attribute in the Condition element to false if you want to check if the property does not have a certain value.
+- ➤ String value comparisons are not case-sensitive. - ➤ When specifying a string value, a regular expression can be provided as the expected value.
+In this case, set the is_reg_exp attribute to true. - ➤ Numeric value comparisons simply compare the numeric values. - ➤ When comparing a Boolean value, the values true, 1, and yes are all considered true.
+The values false, 0, and no, are all considered false. - ➤ If the HTML property that you are checking returns an object, use valid and null as the expected values.
+The property is considered valid if it successfully returns an object, and null if it fails to return an object. - ➤ Set the equal attribute in the Condition element to false if you want to check if the property does not have a certain value. - ➤ Set the trim attribute in the Condition element to true if you want QuickTest to remove leading and trailing spaces from the property value and the expected value before evaluating the condition.

-The following examples illustrate different ways that you can use the Conditions element:
+The examples below illustrate different ways that you can use the Conditions element.